levon003/levon003.github.io/_posts/2024-04-11-inference-with-predicted-data.md

 >The main idea is to use NLP methods to extract confounding aspects from text and then adjust for those aspects in an estimation approach such as propensity score matching.
 However, how and when these methods violate causal assumptions are still open questions.

 My favorite example of this approach is the work of Koustuv Saha, e.g. ["A Social Media Study on the Effects of Psychiatric Medication Use"](https://ojs.aaai.org/index.php/ICWSM/article/view/3242).

+Open questions I have:
+ - I would love to see a good taxonomy of the different types of inference with predicted data, beyond Hoffman et al. There are huge bodies of work on, for example, missing data imputation and causal inference that could be united under a single framework.
+ - In what circumstances might using a predictive model reduce bias relative to alternative data collection instruments?
+Seems hard but valuable to try to quantify this.